amirongit/notecode/algebra.md

 #### Steps
 1. one of the equations is solved for either variable
 2. the result is plugged in the other equation as the variable
-3. the resulted equation in a single variable is solved
+3. resulted equation in a single variable is solved
 4. the result is plugged in an original equation as the known variable
-5. the resulted equation in a single variable is solved
+5. resulted equation in a single variable is solved
 5. the ordered pair is written based on choices
 #### Inconsistent system proof
 - when the equality sign is wrong